alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-05.md

 ---

 ### 5.3.
-Automate cleanup for device contexts and GDI objects.
+A C++ fluent style wrapper for “DC color” usage.

 <img title="" src="part-05/images/yoda.png" alt="">

+sdf

+xxx

+Oh, the Yoda picture is really about absorbing a great destructive force rather than generating a constructive force.
+But it looks forceful.
+And I like Yoda. ☺

+### 5.4 Automate creation of temporary GDI objects.

+xxx

 To unleash the full power of the GDI, such as using pattern pens and brushes, it's necessary to deal with dynamic creation and destruction of GDI objects.
 Doing it in C style, as in the first example, is however fragile and verbose.
 But you can automate the `DeleteObject` object destruction calls via C++ destructors, the C++ [RAII](https://en.wikipedia.org/wiki/Resource_acquisition_is_initialization) technique, to make such code shorter and safer.
 Essentially it means defining small handle ownership classes such as `Brush` and `Pen`.
 For simplicity and efficiency these classes can be made non-copyable.